SujayAnishetti/AZ-Prototype/replit.md

 The client-side is built using modern React with TypeScript, implementing a component-based architecture:

 - **Framework**: React 18 with TypeScript for type safety and developer experience
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: Wouter for lightweight client-side routing with dynamic route parameters
 - **State Management**: TanStack Query (React Query) for server state management and caching
+- **Authentication**: Client-side authentication with localStorage session management
 - **UI Framework**: Custom design system built on Radix UI primitives with Tailwind CSS
 - **Component Library**: Comprehensive shadcn/ui component library for consistent design patterns
 - **Build Tool**: Vite for fast development and optimized production builds

 The frontend follows a modular structure with reusable components, custom hooks, and a well-organized file structure separating UI components, pages, and utilities.
+Key pages include:
+- **Trial Detail Pages**: Individual clinical trial information with tabbed content
+- **Authentication Pages**: Login and registration with form validation
+- **Dashboard**: Patient-specific interface with study information and tools
+- **Appointment Booking**: Calendar-based scheduling system with approval workflow

 ### Backend Architecture
 The server-side implements a RESTful API architecture: